obdude/squeeze-page/README.md

 Hey,

-I'm Tim...
-Nice to e-meet you and thanks for checking out my simple, working squeeze page tutorial!
+Tim here...
+Thank you for checking out my simple squeeze page (tutorial)!

 If you want to find out more about me: